 She has served as the co-director of the Crossroads Collaborative, a Ford Foundation-funded think-and-act research, writing, and teaching collective designed for action-oriented research on youth, sexuality, health, rights, and justice.
 Together with graduate students, she is co-founder of Feminist Action Research in Rhetoric, FARR, a group of progressive feminist scholars committed to public scholarship and community dialogue.
 She served as the 2015-16 Co-Chair of the National Women’s Studies Association, NWSA, Conference.
 She is Editor Emeritus of Feminist Formations, and she serves on the advisory/editorial boards for QED: A Journal of GLBTQ Worldmaking, Feminist Formations, the Primavera Foundation, and the Tucson Youth Poetry Slam, a project of Spoken Futures.

 Adela’s photography has appeared in Versal Journal; Edible Baja Magazine; TRIVIA journal; Proximities; Terrain; Kairos; Community Literacy Journal; and the Rasp and the Wine.
-It has been exhibited in Tucson, Arizona, at the GLBT History Museum in San Francisco, California, and at Wonderroot in Atlanta, Georgia.
+It has been exhibited across the U.S.

 Contact: aclicona @ email DOT arizona DOT edu

 SELECT MULTIMODAL COLLABORATIONS